LucasLegendre/eggshell_review/README.md

 Contains the dataset, phylogenetic tree, and R code related to analyses for the following study:

 Legendre, L. J., S. Choi, and J. A. Clarke.
 2022.
-The use of inconsistent terminology for reptile eggshell traits affects the outcome of evolutionary analyses. <i>Journal of Anatomy</i>.
+The diverse terminology of reptile eggshell microstructure and its effect on phylogenetic comparative analyses. <i>Journal of Anatomy</i>.

 File description: